kxiao1/Chess2D/README.md

 ## Gameplay
 - Click a piece to see its legal moves highlighted, then click one of the highlighted squares to move it.
 - To castle, move the King and not the Rook.
-- (TODO) En Passants are automatically performed and promotions are always to Queens.
+- En Passant captures are automatically performed and promotions are always to Queens.
 - Undo's and restarts are permitted starting from the first Black move.
 - The outputed logs follow Portable Game Notation (PGN) but are intentionally verbose: the starting position is always specified.
 This prevents any ambiguity from the outset.

 ## Known issues
-- Linux users: To open the URL for the source code, make sure ``xdg-open`` is installed (e.g.``sudo apt install xdg-utils``).
+- Linux users: To open the URL for the source code, make sure ``xdg-open`` is installed (e.g. ``sudo apt install xdg-utils``).